 ![]() |

-Many cacti displayed to walk about and see them in their perfect climate in the Dahlem: Botanischer Garten. |
+Many cacti are displayed for visitors to walk around to see them in their ideal climate at the Dahlem Botanical Garden. |

 ![]() |